 - Be continuously vigilant against quality fade

-Avoid Quality Fade: As mentioned, if you are not vigilant, the quality of your products will fade over time.
-You need to guard against this.
+Avoid Quality Fade: If you are not vigilant, the quality of your products will fade over time.
 You will not all of a sudden receive products that are awful.
 Instead, over time quality will start to be skimped here and there until at one point you receive awful products.
-The heat will slowly be turned up and you’re the frog in the pot.
-Expect something to change on your products.
-Inform your supplier.
-Ask for some free products and inspect against it on the next order.
-If you do this, your supplier will stop turning up the heat on you.

 Shipping and Logistics